SharpCoder/gear-academy/_learningContent/control-testing.md

 title: Control Testing
 ---

-## Control Testing
+## Debugging Playground

 This is a place to test out all the different components and controls that are injected throughout the tutorial.

-For development purposes only.
+Intended for temporary development purposes only.

 ##### Tooth Count Picker